mailjet/wordpress-mailjet-plugin-apiv3/README.md

 * Fix fatal error for WooCommerce integration

 ##### 5.0.4
-* Fix widget contact properties to be compatible with polylang
+* Fix widget contact properties to be compatible with Polylang

 ##### 5.0.3
 * Fix fatal error for php 5.5

 ##### 5.0.2
-* Fix small bugfixes
+* Small bugfixes

 ##### 5.0.1
 * Plugin redesign and major improvements